Celebrating a Lasting Pride in Your Parks

-June is Pride Month, and while Stonewall National Monument shares the unforgettable story of the 1969 riots year-round, this year kicks off a special countdown to World Pride in 2019.
-This annual event, which will be hosted by New York City in 2019, is the largest global Pride celebration.
+June is Pride Month, and while Stonewall National Monument shares the unforgettable story of the 1969 riots year-round, this year celebrates World Pride 2019 in NYC.
+This annual event is slated to be the largest global Pride celebration.
 It will mark the 50th anniversary of the Stonewall Uprising and its pivotal role as the birthplace of the modern lesbian, gay, bisexual, transgender, and queer civil rights movement.

 Since the park’s designation in 2016, the National Park Foundation has been working in partnership with the National Park Service and local community organizations to develop programs and initiatives that welcome visitors from all walks of life to the park.

-- Visit Stonewall National Monument and tag your photos using #FindYourPark/#EncuentraTuParque to share how you're celebrating Pride this year
+- Visiting Stonewall National Monument and tagging your photos using #FindYourPark / #EncuentraTuParque to share how you're celebrating Pride this year

-- Help the National Park Service understand why the experiences and meanings of Stonewall are so important to you
+- Helping the National Park Service understand why the experiences and meanings of Stonewall are so important to you

-- Plan your trip to New York City to celebrate #Stonewall50 and #WorldPride next year, and be sure to also visit the city’s ten other parks like Hamilton Grange National Memorial and Federal Hall National Memorial
+- Planning your trip to NYC to celebrate #Stonewall50 and #WorldPride, and be sure to also visit the city’s ten other parks like Hamilton Grange National Memorial and Federal Hall National Memorial